Creole Proverb: Wen teef teef fram teef, God laff.

 - Treat locals with courtesy and respect unless given specific reason to do otherwise.

-- Don’t interfere in other people’s personal relationships—either romantic or familial.
-Crimes of passion are common here and elsewhere in the region.
+- As in any Central or South American country, don’t interfere in other people’s personal relationships, either romantic or familial.
+Crimes of passion are common in Belize like most Latin American societies.

-That’s not to say I have not experienced petty crime while in Belize.
-I have.
+I have experienced petty crime while in Belize.
 I had a weed whacker disappear after I left it outside for two weeks when I went back to Ireland.
-I was living in town, in a low-rent neighborhood, so it was probably my own fault.
+At the time, I was living in town, in a low-rent neighborhood, so it was probably my own fault.

-On another occasion I left my house unlocked, and was relieved of the contents of my fridge and alcohol cabinet, but not of anything of real value.
-I have friends who have had handbags disappear when they left them in public parks, but conversely, I have seen others nearly stampeded by local panhandlers rushing to return lost wallets and bags (admittedly with the hope of a beer or two as a reward).
+On another occasion I left my house unlocked, and was relieved of the contents of my fridge and alcohol cabinet, but nothing of real value was taken.
+I have friends whose handbags disappeared when they left them in public parks, but conversely, I have seen others nearly stampeded by local panhandlers rushing to return lost wallets and bags (admittedly with the hope of a beer or two as a reward).

-People commonly have burglar bars on their windows in Belize, which usually provides reasonable protection from petty theft when they are at home or away.
+People commonly have burglar bars on their windows in Belize, which usually provides reasonable protection from petty theft.
 Those living in residential developments or condo units usually have less need for any of the extra home security measures discussed here.

 The best safety mechanism, in terms of your house, is to remain on good terms with your neighbors.
 A watchful eye on your home while you are away is very helpful.